24-Tony/BUGSS_Interface/README.md

 ### Version History:

-**All Versions prior to 0.7.5 have major functional issues and cannot plot and 1.0.0 is the first fully functional version**
+**All Versions prior to 0.7.5 have major functional issues and cannot plot and 1.0.0 is the first fully functional version - * designates a pre-release**

 | Version  | DARK THEME | LIGHT THEME | Known Bugs |